 - i.
 Any building or structure or part of a building or structure, built on any part of a site which adjoins a residential zone site, must comply with the residential height recession plane contained in R10.6.1.1(a). - ii.
-All other structures must not exceed 9m in height unless located in the Aokautere
+All other structures must not exceed 9m in height unless located in the Aokautere iii iv.

-Neighbourhood Centre (Map 7A.4C) where structures must not exceed 11m in height. - iv.
 Subject to (ii) above, all structures shall comply with the requirements of R13.4.7.1.